alexanderdurr/WASP-DECIDE/README.md

 ### Example 1

-You can execute the example by compiling everything first
+You can execute the example by typing first

 ```
 make example1_decide